 212. The 2008 JIU report recommended the establishment of a formal evaluation function.
-While acknowledging the financial implications, the Inspector is of the view that such a function would make an important contribution to strategic direction-setting, operational planning, performance monitoring and reporting on achievements.
-As an initial step, the executive management might consider developing an evaluation policy and a work plan, in the context of the preparation of the next world postal strategy.
+While acknowledging the financial implications, the Inspector is of the view that such a function would make an important contribution to strategic direction-setting, operational

-&lt;sup>148 Administrative instruction No. 34 on conflict resolution mechanisms related to discrimination, abuse of authority and harassment (2011).
+148 Administrative instruction No. 34 on conflict resolution mechanisms related to discrimination, abuse of authority and harassment (2011).

-&lt;sup>149 Administrative instruction No. 35 on the protection of individuals who report misconduct (2012).
-See JIU/REP/2011/7.
+149 Administrative instruction No. 35 on the protection of individuals who report misconduct (2012).

+150 See JIU/REP/2011/7.